AkmHasan/Ethical-Hacking-Final-Project_AKM-HASAN/README.md

 # Ethical-Hacking-Final-Project_AKM-HASAN
-The report should have been completed by the following structure:
+The report I have been completed by the following structure:

  Reconnaissance and target analysis,
  Penetration (describing in detail the steps I have taken, tools I used),